 The BC SPCA has also contacted large pet supply companies about shipping urgently needed pet food and supplies to evacuation centres, Chortyk notes, adding that PetSmart Charities™ of Canada has already generously provided more than $47,000 to help out.

 “Our constables are dealing with a wide range of animals including dogs, cats, horses, pigs, llamas, mules, birds and even a six-foot red tail python,” she says.

-The BC SPCA Provincial Call Centre (1-855-622-7722) is fielding calls from pet guardians in the Cariboo Regional District who require officers to attend, feed/water animals and remove animals, Chortyk says.
+The BC SPCA Animal Helpline (1-855-622-7722) is fielding calls from pet guardians in the Cariboo Regional District who require officers to attend, feed/water animals and remove animals, Chortyk says.

-To date the Call Centre has managed 554 calls to assist animals in need.
+To date the Animal Helpline has managed 554 calls to assist animals in need.

 In addition, the BC SPCA is also offering free spaces for kids in our week-long summer camps in areas where evacuated families are seeking shelter (as capacity allows) as well as free registration with the BC SPCA’s BC Pet Registry for pet guardians affected by wildfire (use the offer code ‘Reunite’).